Particular/docs.particular.net/README.md

 ### Defining Snippets

 There is a some code located here https://github.com/Particular/docs.particular.net/tree/master/Snippets.
-All `.cs`, `.xml`, `.sql`, `.html` and `.config` files in that directory are parsed for code snippets
+All `.cs`, `.xml`, `.sql`, `.html` and `.config` files in that directory are parsed for code snippets.
+Any directory containing a `_excludesnippets` file will have its snippets ignored.

 #### Using comments